hnkr/jlink_user_terminator/README.md

-# jlink_user_terminator
+# Segger JLink Hardware Debugger User Program Terminator
-Terminates the process using JLink, Start-up Script for Automated Functional Test
+Bash script to terminate the process using JLink.